 The initial reaction to conflict is the opposite of what I am about to propose, but is an essential first step to resolution.
 In your gut, you will not want to do this, but you must first overlook the offense.
 Say what?
 And give the person (the offender) some slack?

 At this point, you can choose to attack or ignore, but if you are humble and willing to offer the offender compassion, the end result will benefit each person involved.

 If resolution happens at this point, the next step will not be necessary.
 In most cases, however, you will need to prepare yourself for a face-to face meeting.
 Beforehand, both parties will need to take a look at their own anger and frustration, and ultimately take responsibility for themselves and their actions.
 This may take some time, although in my case that I mentioned above, I chose to approach the other person when we saw each other a few days later.
 And voila!
 We resolved the conflict very quickly, and are moving forward to improving our relationship.

 When conflict cannot be resolved in a face-to-face meeting, a mediator (a neutral person is recommended) needs to brought into the situation.
 A plan for long-term plan can be laid out, so that when conflict arises again, resolution can come about sooner.

 Conflict is a part of life, like it or not.
 How we deal with it is crucial to creating stronger relationships.
-There is a proverb that I like to use when describing conflict: “Steel sharpens steel, just as one friend sharpens another.”
+There is a proverb that I like to use when describing conflict: “Iron sharpens iron, just as one friend sharpens another.”
 Along with the shavings that are left behind, a stronger and greater bond of friendship is created.

 A word of encouragement to remember when you are resolving conflict.
-Re-solve means that you are finding answers to an issue that has arose again, which means that you are on the road to becoming a better communicator and a person that is taking full responsibly for his or her actions.
+Resolve (or better stated as re-solve) means that you are finding answers to an issue that has arose again, which means that you are on the road to becoming a better communicator and a person that is taking full responsibility for his or her actions.